Flying High Again

 all that shopping.

 But the Allegheny County Airport Authority, which owns and operates the facility, wasn’t about to let the airport become an aviation relic.
 In 2017, officials announced a plan to modernize and right-size the airport for its current passenger count.
-As part of the overhaul, the tram — no longer needed — would be eliminated, and the number of terminal gates reduced to 58.
+As part of the overhaul, the tram — no longer needed — would be eliminated, and the number of terminal gates would be reduced to 58.
 The new design would save an estimated $25 million in operating costs, airport officials say.

 W.G.
 TOMKO WINS PROJECT

-Various delays plus a global pandemic pushed back the project start date.
+Various delays, plus a global pandemic, pushed back the project start date.
 But by mid-2021, the project, estimated to cost about $1.7 billion, was finally underway.
 SMACNA member W.G.
 Tomko Inc., a mechanical contractor based in Finleyville, Pennsylvania, was awarded a $65-million contract covering the new terminal’s mechanical, HVAC and piping, plus similar work on the existing terminal and all plumbing.

 In early October, SMACNews interviewed several W.G.
 Tomko sheet metal supervisors involved in the project.
 At the time, the project was in its final stages, and the airport’s new terminal was just days from opening.
 “We’re pretty much down to punch list items and last-minute change orders,” Hughes says.